 Connections are configured and managed through the centralized Redox dashboard.
 The Redox dashboard will be your team’s integration hub to view all message logs as well as live Subscriptions to your partner organizations and the associated credentials.
 You will also use your dashboard to manage your Sources, Destinations, and team access.
 You can create your own organization by signing up and creating a free user account, after which you’ll have access to developer tools that will allow you to kick the tires with our API.
 We’ll cover those developer tools, source and destination Setup, Subscriptions, and message logs in much more detail in the Onboarding section of this guide.

 Once you’re ready to connect to a healthcare organization, you will need to contact us to upgrade to a paid account.
 After your project kicks off, the Redox team will manage the creation and setup of the organizations you partner and connect with across Redox.

 One of the main tenets of how Redox introduces efficiencies to a complex integration landscape is the ease of which developers can connect to the Redox platform.
 In this section we cover an overview of how customers build against our API and connect to us once over a standard HTTPS connection.
 Further on in the Onboarding section of this guide we’ll get into more details around how to most effectively code against our API and models.

-When you create a free Redox user account, you’ll be asked for your name, email, and the name of your organization as part of the registration process.
-Once you set your password and create your account an invitation to log into the dashboard will be sent to your email.
+When you create a free user account, you’ll be asked for your name, email, and the name of your organization as part of the registration process.
+Once you set your password and create your Redox account an invitation to log into your organization’s new dashboard will be sent to your email.